 Time for us to introduce you to something a little different!
-We pride ourselves on being in touch with pop culture and in a beautiful melge of music and video games with some wonderful art, we made contact with Takekiyo a Japenese graphic designer where using his previous work experience at Bandai Namco and a passion for good music he has transformed some of his favourite icons into 8-bit characters.
+We pride ourselves on being in touch with pop culture and in a beautiful melge of music and video games with some wonderful art, we made contact to interview Takekiyo.
+The Japenese graphic designer has used his previous work experience at Bandai Namco and a passion for good music to transform some of his favourite icons into 8-bit characters.
 The questions for this interview came from our superwoman Una, with the power of translation…

 Una: You worked previously as a graphic designer in the video games industry?

 Takekiyo: When I was 19 years old I was a computer graphics student at a technical college and at the same time I interned at a video game company.
 I made video games for 15 years.

 Takekiyo: I worked for several companies but the main one was BANDAI NAMCO.